Back to news

 The shift is that AI can now hold a whole codebase in its head, find the right place to make a change from a plain description ("find the login logic"), and edit several files at once.
 When the machine can do the navigating, a lot of what the editor was built for starts to look like scaffolding around a problem that's been solved a different way.

 So the story isn't a single winner knocking out a loser.
 It's a reshuffle.
-A handful of tools, from Cursor to Anthropic's terminal-first Claude Code, are each pulling the developer's day in a different direction, and the team that picks the right tool for the right job is the one that gets the speed.
+A handful of tools, from Cursor (opens in a new tab) to Anthropic's terminal-first Claude Code (opens in a new tab), are each pulling the developer's day in a different direction, and the team that picks the right tool for the right job is the one that gets the speed.
 The rest of this piece walks through who's doing what, what fades away, and what sticks around because humans still need it.

 The IDE is Dying (Slowly)